gnixob/edgex/README.md

    * Run http://localhost:8080/ and you are able to use Xsens DOT Server!

 ## Bug reports and feedback
+All feedback is welcome and helps us to improve!

 Please report all bugs by [rasing an issue](https://github.com/xsens/xsens_dot_server/issues/new).

 You can also discuss Xsens DOT related topics in our [Community Forum](https://base.xsens.com/hc/en-us/community/topics).